absallam1999/ImageResizer/README.md

 ### * image resizing @1.0.0

-## * The project is to resize the images and save them in their own folder with daynamic way .. you can add any type of images with any dimintails and walla the application will convert it to 'jpg' and resize it for you
+## * The project is to resize the images and save them in their own folder with daynamic way .. you can add any type of images with any dimensionals and walla the application will convert it to 'jpg' and resize it for you

 ## - initalize the project
    ### -- npm install in terminal